AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 Peter was made presbyter AD 371.
 Her mother died in 373 and her distinguished brother in 379.
-Her own health had failed, when, some months after Basil\'s death, her brother Gregory visited her.[^333] He found her in an incurable fever, stretched on planks on the ground, and, according to the ascetic ideas then beginning to prevail, the planks barely covered with sackcloth.
+Her own health had failed, when, some months after Basil's death, her brother Gregory visited her.[^333] He found her in an incurable fever, stretched on planks on the ground, and, according to the ascetic ideas then beginning to prevail, the planks barely covered with sackcloth.
 Gregory relates what followed with great minuteness.
-He was overwhelmed with grief at Basil\'s death.
-Macrina comforted him, and even rebuked him for mourning like a heathen when he possessed the Christian\'s hope.
+He was overwhelmed with grief at Basil's death.
+Macrina comforted him, and even rebuked him for mourning like a heathen when he possessed the Christian's hope.
 He described the persecutions he had experienced, whereupon she chided and reminded him that he ought rather to thank his parents who had qualified him to be worthy of such experiences.
 Gregory relates that she controlled all evidences of